 This is the right course for:

-- Entrepreneurs, business executives, developers and managers who are eager to think 'out-of-the-box' about social responsibility and technological innovation within their organization.
+Business executives, developers, R&D professionals, managers, project engineers and entrepreneurs who are eager to think 'out-of-the-box' about social responsibility and technological innovation within their organization.

 - Week 1: General dynamics of technological innovation and responsible innovation strategies.

-- Week 2: Critical role of leadership and the organization in the implementation of responsible innovation strategies.
+- Week 3: Critical role of leadership and involving the organization in the implementation of responsible innovation strategies.

 - Week 4: How to formulate and implement a responsible technological innovation strategy for entrepreneurial enterprises (large and small), including best practices.

-- Final assignment (strategies and leadership for RI).
+- Final presentation of findings (strategies and leadership for RI).